lsbaker1995/no-as-a-service/README.md

 Ever needed a graceful way to say “no”?
 This tiny API returns random, generic, creative, and sometimes hilarious rejection reasons — perfectly suited for any scenario: personal, professional, student life, dev life, or just because.

-Built for humans, excuses, and humor.
+Built for humans, excuses, and humor, test.

 <!-- GitAds Sponsorship Badge -->
 <p align="center">